 The Intentional Quarterly

-The Intentional Quarterly is a print literary magazine dedicated to emerging writers and to the exploration of identity and purpose.
+The Intentional is a print literary and culture magazine that supports emerging writers and prizes approachability.